Page created on September 12, 2021. Last updated on April 11, 2022 at 10:38

 For introduction, epidemiology, etiology, and pathomechanism, see the corresponding pathology 2 topic.
+For clinical features, and diagnosis and evaluation, see the corresponding internal medicine topic (61).

 The gold standard treatment for CRC is radical surgery.
 Options include left or right hemicolectomy, sigmoid colectomy, or total or subtotal colectomy.
 This may be performed open, laparoscopically, robot-assisted, etc. At least 12 regional lymph nodes must be removed for proper surgical staging.